caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 ### Intents

-Clients get work done by sending (`POST`) Messages to Services called Intents.
+Clients get work done by sending Command Messages to Services.
+These are called Intents to reflect both their provisionality (versus Command) and their role in the service design (capturing the intention of the user or system-actor).

-These Intents are part of the Uniform Interface in that they define a standard envelope format:
+Intents are part of the Uniform Interface in that they define a standard envelope format for all Command Messages sent to the REST interface of services;
+to wit:

 - Activity Name: nominates the semantics for the Data property
 - Id: correlation identifier (see EIP) returned in the Resource Representation,